 First, make sure that you are proficient enough in OCaml.
-The community Website http://www.ocaml.org below gives a few pointer for that.
+The community website https://ocaml.org below gives a few pointer for that.
 In particular, we use a lot of functors, and a few GADTs in the codebase, so you may want to make sure that you master these advanced concepts.

-Then, if you don’t know well about the Lwt library, that’s what you want to learn.
-This library is used extensively throughout the code base, as that’s the one we use to handle concurrency, and Tezos is a very concurrent system.
+Then, if you don’t know much about the Lwt library, that’s what you want to learn next.
+This library is used extensively throughout the code base: we use it to handle concurrency.
 You can use the online documentation.
 The chapter on concurrency of Real World OCaml has also been ported to Lwt.

 Where to start¶

 While you familiarize yourself with the basics as suggested above, you can have a look at the software architecture of Tezos.
 It will give you the main components and their interactions, and links to the documentations for the various parts.

 First, the repository is https://gitlab.com/tezos/tezos, the github one is just a clone that exists for historical reasons.
 So if you want to contribute, simply create an account there.

 Then, there are many ways to use Git, here is ours.

 We mostly use merge requests for master, meaning that nobody should be pushing

 into master directly.
 Once a merge request is ready, it is reviewed and